wdporter/i-am-that-vuepress/highlights/readme.md

 …

-**M:**&ensp;The witness attitude is also faith — it is faith in oneself.
+&emsp;The witness attitude is also faith — it is faith in oneself.
 You believe that you are not what you experience and you look at everything as if from a distance.
 There is no effort in witnessing.
 You understand that you are the witness only and the understanding acts.
 You need nothing more — just remember that you are the witness only.
 If in the state of witnessing you ask yourself, “Who am I?”, the answer comes at once, though it is wordless and silent.
 Cease to be the object and become the subject of all that happens; once having turned within, you will find yourself beyond the subject.
 When you have found yourself, you will find that you are also beyond the object, that both the subject and the object exist in you, but you are neither.

 …